etn-electrical/zephyr-icd-mmplus/doc/develop/modules.rst

 Each Zephyr module is given a name by which it can be referred to in the build system.

-The name should be specified in the :file:`zephyr/module.yml` file.
-This will ensure the module name is not changeable through user-defined directory names or ``west`` manifest files:
+The name may be specified in the :file:`zephyr/module.yml` file:

 .. code-block:: yaml